This fall I start my fourteenth wonderful year at Whitman College, fresh back from a sabbatical.

-I graduated with a B.S. in Environmental Science from Auburn University and a M.S. and Ph.D. in Environmental Engineering (Environmental Chemistry Option) from Clemson University.
+I graduated with a B.S. in Environmental Health from Auburn University and a M.S. and Ph.D. in Environmental Engineering (Environmental Chemistry Option) from Clemson University.
 My graduate work involved the development of analytical techniques for the extraction of hydrophobic pollutants (PCBs) from sediments, the measurement of PCB desorption rates from sediments, Henry's law constants, and sediment-water partition coefficients, and modeling of the fate and transport of PCBs in a lake system.

 Since graduate school I have practiced a form of nomadic science.
 First, I completed a post-doc appointment at the Oak Ridge National Laboratory (ORNL) with John McCarthy studying the fate and transport of PCBs and cadmium in soil/ground water systems.
 Next, I worked with Rene Schwarzenbach at the Univeristy of Zurich (ETH) and the Swiss Federal Institute for Water and Waste Water Pollution (EAWAG) investigating the abiotic transformation of nitrobenzenes in leachate from hazardous waste landfills.
 My next migration was to the Idaho National Engineering and Environmental Laboratory (INEEL) where I worked on the Large-Scale Pumping and Infiltration Test.
 The purpose of this test was to determine the migration rates of radionuclides in the Snake River Plain subsurface and estimate if buried radioactive waste stored at DOE's Radioactive Waste Management Complex had migrated to the Snake River Plain Aquifer (a major pristine source of water to Idaho farmers).
 After becoming disillusioned of government contractors (and feeling like a character in a Dilbert cartoon), I decided to return to my first love, teaching.
 I accepted a temporary teaching/research position at Clemson University which landed me an undergraduate teaching position at Hartwick College in Upstate New York.
 After a three-year appointment there, I accepted the position here at Whitman College.